LukeShortCloud/rootpages/markdown/file_systems.md

             * ceph_dev_branch = The exact branch or commit of Ceph from GitHub to use.
             * ceph_stable = Boolean value.
 Use a stable release of Ceph.
             * ceph_stable_release = The release name to use.
 The LTS "jewel" release is recommended.
-        * distro = Use repostories already present on the system. ceph-ansible will not install Ceph repositories with this method, they must already be installed.
+        * distro = Use repositories already present on the system. ceph-ansible will not install Ceph repositories with this method, they must already be installed.
     * ceph_release_num = If "ceph_stable" is not defined, use any specific major release number.
         * 9 = infernalis
         * 10 = jewel